jbms/beancount-import/README.md

    then accept this entry, the transaction including these FIXME accounts will be added to your journal, and the next time you start Beancount-import the transaction will be treated as a pending entry.

+## Viewing associated source data

+Data sources may indicate that additional source data is associated with particular candidate entries, typically based on the metadata fields and/or links that are included in the transaction.
+For example, the `beancount_import.source.amazon` data source associates the order invoice HTML page with the transaction, and the `beancount_import.source.google_purchases` data source associates the purchase details HTML page.
+Other possible source data types include PDF statements and receipt images.

+You can view any associated source data for the currently selected candidate by selecting the `Source data` tab.

 ## Changing the narration, payee, links or tags

 To modify the narration of an entry, you can click on it, click the `Narration`